 Get Regular Exercise

 Regular physical activity is another pillar of managing blood pressure.
 Even moderate exercise, like brisk walking, helps lower your blood pressure and keep it at a healthy level.
 The goal is to aim for at least 150 minutes of moderate-intensity exercise per week.
-Exercise regularly

-Avoid Stress at all Costs
+Avoid Stress at All Costs

 Stress is a silent contributor to elevated blood pressure.
 Implementing stress reduction techniques helps you manage stress effectively.